 Special mention must go to John McCann, an excellent site supervisor, nothing was a problem and he worked excellently with the various internal trades.

-When challenged by our client to deliver 25,000m2 of hospital space in response to Covid 19, Innova joined Laing O’Rourke and made the handover a success.
-Commissioning, testing, and training operational staff over a 6 week finishes schedule.
-I would recommend Innova on future projects.”
+When challenged by our client to deliver 25,000m2 of hospital space a year ahead of programme in response to Covid 19, Innova joined Laing O’Rourke and made the handover a success.
+Commissioning, testing, and training operational staff over a 6 week finishes schedule.”

 Project Engineer – Laing O’Rourke